stuart-warren/logit/README.md

 Library to extend Log4J1.2 by providing a json layout (for logstash) and a zeromq appender (jeromq) This is my first real attack at a java project, so you have been warned!

-v0.0.1
+v0.0.2

-Add to project and use the layout:
+Add to project and use the layout and appender:
 ```
 log4j.rootLogger=DEBUG, A2
-log4j.appender.A2=org.apache.log4j.ConsoleAppender
+log4j.appender.A2=com.stuartwarren.logit.log4j1.zmq.ZmqAppender
 log4j.appender.A2.layout=com.stuartwarren.logit.log4j1.logstash.LogstashV1Layout
 ```
 In your code, use log4j as normal (add objects to the MDC)